shinyshoes404/traffic-man/README.md

  - Run the suite of integration tests and add coverage results to those captured during the unit test execution with `coverage run -a --source=src -m unittest discover -v -s tests/integration`
  - Generate an html report to see which modules and lines have test coverage by running the command `coverage html`
      - You can now navigate to the htmlcov directory that was created, and open the index.html file in your browser to see a report of test coverage and which lines of code still need to be covered (highlighted in red).
- - The .gitlab-ci.yml file included in this project is used to automate testing accross multiple environments on a private Gitlab server.
+ - The .gitlab-ci.yml file included in this project is used to automate testing across multiple environments on a private Gitlab server.
 This file could be modified for use on your own Gitlab server or gitlab.com, but will have no effect on Github.
     - You will notice an in this file that there is a `build-e2e` job which will build the traffic-man docker image, simulate requests coming into the API, and provides a mock Twilio API to simulate SMS messages being sent during the sign up and authentication process.
 All of the files that control this testing process can be found in `/tests/End2End/`.

 ## Nginx and Lets Encrypt